colingfly/cane/README.md

 Agentic RAG platform with hybrid retrieval, multi-stage reranking, LLM-as-a-Judge evaluation, and a closed-loop fine-tuning pipeline.

-Also home to **Softmax Gulch**, a multi-agent social simulation where AI agents with persistent hierarchical memory live in a Western frontier town.

 ## Stack

 | Layer | Technology |